alrawhani/Soding/README.md

 # SODING: INDIVIDUAL ASSIGNMENT
-A simple task manager system (web based) using MVC
+This is an implementation for a simple task manager system (web based) using MVC

 Prgramming Language: C#

 Database: Sqlite

+.Net Framework: 4.6

-Development Technique: The system implemented using scaffold technique
+Development Technique: Scaffold technique for CodeFirst

 ...............................................